|

 do you like it?'.
 Yasir: 'Because there are all things there.
 And friends, to

+play with'.
 Ryan shows us

 the Hyde Park allotments: 'People around this area grow their vegetables in here'.